 However, two things that can assist you in your pursuit to better understand your fitness needs are a fitness watch and an abs roller.
 These old-school devices are having a resurgence in popularity because they work.

-And if you bought an ab roller, make sure you try the best core workout we put together as well and train the whole of your core, not just the abs.
+And if you bought an ab roller, make sure you check out our best core exercise guide and train the whole of your core, not just the abs.
 It will help you alleviate back pain and improve your sleep, too.

 A watch provides continuous heart rate tracking so you can keep your heart rate in the correct zone during your workouts – usually for abs workouts, this is not an especially high heart-rate.
 The accompanying apps will help you analyse your performance even further and more importantly, keep a log of your previous workouts so you can have a sense of progression.